Rebuilding Cylinders Yourself

 There are 2 different Pump options for this Panel, which cannot be determined from the front view.
 So you have either the:

-A320-MF-01 System 50 Multi-function Panel w/ 1 Speed Pump, or the A320-MF-02 System 50 Multi-function Panel w/ 2 Speed Auto-Shift Pump.
+A320-MF-01 System 50 Multi-function Panel w/ 1 Speed Pump, or the A320-MF-02 System 50 Multi-function Panel w/ 2-Speed Auto-Shift Pump.

 To determine which, look at the Pump from the back.
-If you see 2 sets of Pistons (you may have to remove a Cover Plate) it is a 2-Speed Pump.
+If you see 2 sets of Pistons (you may have to remove a Cover Plate) it is a 2-Speed Auto-Shift Pump.

 Q: I have an older panel that is not shown in your on-line catalog.